-Occasionally, I’ll have a reaction (usually a bit snarky) to some irritating political news.
+Occasionally, I’ll have a strong reaction (usually a bit snarky) to some irritating political news.
 More rarely these days, my spirits will be lifted by some positive story.
 In either case, I am moved to write something about it.
 The problem is that any resulting post would not be long enough to justify an entire column here.
 In the past, that’s when I went to Twitter.
 But now that X is overwhelmed by the foul stench of Elon Musk, I don’t go there anymore.
 So…instead I thought I would combine several of these brief observations into one column — which I am calling Small Bites.
 Here’s the first one.

 Trump is so not off the hook for his MSG rally.
 Numerous comments made by the warm-up acts at Trump’s Madison Square Garden debacle were so offensive and so filled with racial hatred, that the Trump campaign was forced to issue “a rare statement distancing itself” from the remarks (especially one comedian’s insult to the island of Puerto Rico).
-Rare indeed, like this may be the first time an apology of sort has come from the Trump campaign.
+Rare indeed, like this may be the first time an apology of any sort has come from the Trump campaign.
 That should tell you just how bad this all was.

 Trump campaign officials can do all the disavowing they want.
 However, unless and until an apology comes from Trump himself, it means nothing.
 Trump most certainly approved of these speakers beforehand; he can’t evade responsibility for the consequences of those choices.
 But more importantly, Trump himself has not said a single word of contrition about any of this.
 His only comments thus far are to say “Last night, we had a great rally at Madison Square Garden” and boast about (you guessed it!) the crowd size.
 Trump, as always, is sticking to his Roy Cohn playbook.
 It’s all he knows how to do.
 And, at least up till now, it has generally worked for him.
 Let’s hope it will fail spectacularly next week.